InTheCar/ACU6/README.md

 git is needed to get this ACU6 repository with the scripts and some directories.

+To copy the commands, open this repository on the PC.

 ```
 sudo apt-get install git
 ```